 A tropical twist!
 All you need for some island flair is orange and coral peonies with palm and palmetto leaves.

 We can see why purple is the color of royalty—this plum bouquet is all majestic, from wisteria accents to lavender peonies.
-This refined palette and choice in florals makes for the most elegant addition to summer or fall nuptials.
+This refined palette and choice in florals make for the most elegant addition to summer or fall nuptials.

 Pair your peonies with king protea blooms for a desert-inspired touch.
 Heated hues of corals, oranges, pinks, and marigolds beautifully mirror the dry serenity and rising temperatures of the locale.